Bucharest, Romania’s vibrant capital, isn’t just a dot on the map—it’s the sixth-largest city in the EU and a treasure trove of experiences.

 Built during Constantin Brancoveanu’s reign in 1705, Saint George Church is situated on the ruins of an older church.
 Restored a few times throughout history due to earthquake damage, the church is a beautiful example of architecture and a serene place to enjoy a little peace and quiet during a day of sightseeing in Bucharest.

 Inside the church, the exemplary architecture gets better.
-These days, the church has a beautiful porch area and has ten arches in total with large and ornate columns.
+These days, the church has a beautiful porch area and ten arches with large and ornate columns.
 Surrounded by gardens and trees, this is a shady spot in the summer and a stunning sight during the winter snow.

 15. Ateneul Român

-This stunning concert hall is located right in the heart of the city and is a place to visit, even if you do not intend to catch a show.
+This stunning concert hall is located in the heart of the city and is worth visiting, even if you do not intend to catch a show.
 Founded in 1888, the beautiful domed ceilings are genuinely breathtaking, and its dominating position in the city shows how important it is to Bucharest as a symbol of its culture.

 Ateneul Roman is also the official home of the George Enescu Philharmonic, and if you can catch a show while you’re in the city, you won’t be disappointed.